eth-cscs/spack-batteries-included/README.md

 ## My system doesn't have libfuse, what now?

-libfuse is just for self-mounting magic, if you don't want that, you can extract the squashfs folder (assuming you have libfuse available at least somewhere):
+libfuse is just for self-mounting magic, if you don't want that, you can extract the squashfs folder and work with that:

 ```
-$ spack.x --appimage-extract
+$ docker run -v $PWD:/work -w /work ubuntu:16.04 /bin/bash -c 'apt-get update -qq && apt-get install -yqq fuse && ./spack.x --appimage-extract'
 $ ./squashfs-root/AppRun
 usage: spack [-hkV] [--color {always,never,auto}] COMMAND ...
 ```

-but obviously this is not great on your average Lustre filesystem.
+but working with the extracted `squashfs-root` folder can come with a large performance penalty, especially on Lustre filesystems in HPC centers.

 ## Can I run spack.x inside a container?